 - You believe you might be disciplined by administration.
-See also p.
-46 - You receive notice from the College of Teachers that you are being investigated. - You are questioned or might be investigated by police or CAS.
+See also p. xx - You receive notice from the College of Teachers that you are being investigated. - You are questioned or might be investigated by police or CAS. - The school's admin. has asked you to contact the union.

 In all of these situations, indicate that you will be happy to cooperate, but that you must seek counsel before meeting or answering.

 Call the OTBU office at 416-423-3600.